redkubes/workshops/09-github-ci-workflow/README.md

 # Lab 9: Github CI + Otomi workflow

-Most of the developers/companies have an existing Github CI pipeline and don't want to make drastic changes to their exisitng workflows.
-In this lab, we will demonstrate how one can easily integrate an exisitng github ci workflow with Otomi, that is pre-baked with Argo CD and Loki Grafana.
+Most of the developers/companies have an existing Github CI pipeline and don't want to make drastic changes to their existing workflows.
+In this lab, we will demonstrate how one can easily integrate an existing GitHub CI workflow with Otomi, which is pre-baked with Argo CD and Loki Grafana.

  - We will use a sample [repository](https://github.com/hivenetes/hive) that has been configured to release a helm chart for a [three-tier microservice application](https://cloud.google.com/kubernetes-engine/docs/tutorials/guestbook) using [helm/chart-releaser-action](https://github.com/helm/chart-releaser-action)
  - Connect the chart repo from Otomi(using Argo CD)